Why Cape Town ?

 2008 - Why Cape Town?

 - National Geographic even added the Mother City to their listing of the 'Places of a Lifetime'.

 - In November 2008, the readers of the UK Daily and Sunday Telegraph voted Cape Town as one of the favorite cities in the world.

 These are all great reasons to consider Cape Town not only for travel, but also for your next expat assignment.
-Even if as an expatriate you will not only enjoy the sweet life of a tourist, you will have to deal with the facts of work in an African country.
-So many questions regarding the quality of live of your expat destination will pop up.
-Go on and read here about the best reasons why Cape Town is the best place for expat living here, find the newest ratings by expats and links to some of the most recent expat surveys.
+Even though as an expatriate you will not only enjoy the sweet life of a tourist, but will have to deal with the facts of work in an African country.
+Naturally, many questions regarding the quality of live of your expat destination will pop up.
+Go on and read on our site about the best reasons why Cape Town is the best place for expat living here, find more of the newest ratings by expats and links to some of the most recent expat surveys below.

-- In the HSBC Expat Survey 2015, South Africa has dropped to rank 32/out of 39 compared to 2012, South Africa ranks 3rd in overall expat experience.
-As reasons cited are: corruption, political insecurity, ailing economy and new restrictions for immigration.
+- In the HSBC Expat Survey 2019, South Africa ranks at 30th place out of 33, South Africa ranks 7th in terms of leading a fulfilled expat life.
+As main negative reasons are cited: corruption, political insecurity, ailing economy and new restrictions for immigration.

 Best Place for Expat Living? - 10 Good Reasons for Living in Cape Town

 To tell you my reasons why Cape Town is one great destination for expats I had to make up my mind to limit the huge choice down to only ten good reasons.
 And trust me there are loads of more good reasons.
 Here the final choices we have come up with:

 - Beautiful scenery and attractions: mountains, winelands and great sandy beaches and for those city kids, there are play parks in many areas where you can mingle with the locals